sasalatart/acercar-ingenieria-api/README.md

 ## About

 API built on top of Ruby on Rails for a project of the Centro de Alumnos de Ingeniería UC (CAi) that started in 2014 because of a detected need of new students to approach the professional reality of Engineering.
-With a new curriculum come new challenges, and the wide variety of opportunities that are currently offered to students according to their interests and abilities can sometimes confuse and disorient them.
 This project seeks to gather in the same portal articles, news, videos, research and interesting projects so that students can make a better decision about what Major to follow.

 ## Technologies Used